 - Features AlaskOmega – Derived from Wild Alaskan Pollock, this premium ingredient provides a clean and pure source of omegas (with EPA and DHA) to boost your pup's wellness.

-- Healthy Skin = Happy Dog! – This formula contains Fish Oil, Biotin, Vitamin C and E. These vitamins, omegas, and antioxidants may help with hot spots and dry, itching, irritated, sensitive, and flaky skin.
+- Healthy Skin = Happy Dog! – This formula contains Fish Oil, Biotin, Vitamin C and E. These vitamins, omegas, and antioxidants may help with dry, sensitive skin.

 - Soft & Shiny Coat – These daily soft chews help pets with dull, dry, brittle, and shed prone coats by providing vital natural nourishment that promotes more shine, strength, and softness for your canine.